 To establish my credibility here, let me tell you I am a passionate yard sale shopper.
 If I see a yard sign, I walk towards it – I always wondered where they get these signs from but since finding these sign products listed here, the mystery is solved and I think I might give my own yard sale a go too.
+Although, I have walked past some pretty impressive yard sales before that seem to use flag poles for yard sales that really help to “flag” down visitors.
+In these cases, it’s quite hard to deny myself a browse, as it’s hard to unsee the flying flag of a bargain!
 I come by it honestly, I have learned from generations of women before me who were not EVEN trying to pay full price for things.
 My kids wear nice clothes, our house is adored in great yard sale finds, and we save money on those sorts of things to spend or give elsewhere.
 Don’t get me wrong, I can see how if you are new to yard/garage sales, you could get slightly overwhelmed.
 I’m here to ease this anxiety and give you a tangible checklist!
+There are even great savings to be found online on sites like eBay, a favorite amongst savvy shoppers – you can even get discounts on these already great prices by heading to Raise to find coupon codes that you can apply at the checkout.

 Before you head into yard sale season, make yourself a list of needs and wants.
 For example, I know I need size seven sandals for Sawyer, size 6T clothes for Liam, and quite a few home furnishings for our new house!
 I’ll create an honest inventory, which will help me chart my courses.